netoptimizer/prototype-kernel/kernel/Documentation/networking/XDP/implementation/xdp_actions.rst

 ..
 Warning:: It is still undecided whether the ``action`` code needs
              to be partitioned into opcodes, with some of the upper bits used as values for the given opcode.
+This can be extended later.